 And if he’s lying to himself and thinks that having drinks after work with his hot coworker is totally fine, and the racy sexts are just teasing and totally fine since he’s not acting on them, he’s not trying to gaslight wifey when denying he’s having an affair.
 He could just be as dumb as a load of bricks, or more likely, he’s choosing to be in denial (which is generally a pretty popular place to be).
-He may also truly believe cheating is defined by intercourse, and therefore, he thinks he’s telling wifey the absolute truth about not cheating, because it doesn’t fit within his definition.
+He may also truly believe cheating is defined by intercourse; therefore, he thinks he’s telling wifey the absolute truth about not cheating, because it doesn’t fit within his definition.
 And as George Costanza said in Seinfeld, it’s not a lie if you believe it…

 Individual vs. collective gaslighting

 The emotional abuse in Gas Light happened on a one-on-one basis.
 However, the Gaslight Express has expanded the term to apply to various broader social contexts.

-Sometimes gaslighting is used in the context of politics.
+Sometimes, people talk about gaslighting in the context of politics.
 Why?
-Sometimes it seems like it’s because it’s popular and everyone wants to join the party.
+It seems to me that it’s a matter of it being popular, and everyone wants to join the party.
 Why aren’t we talking about propaganda, which has been around probably as long as there have been governments?
-The only thing that’s changed is the medium.
+The only thing that’s different is the medium.

 We could call Nixon’s “I’m not a crook” bit gaslighting, or we could recognize that denial and lying are go-to responses for politicians trying to cover their asses.
 Politicians want our votes, so they tell us what they think we want to hear or should hear.
 I highly doubt there is an elected official anywhere in the world who hasn’t lied/denied/minimized multiple times in relation to that role.
-That’s a problem, but it’s not the same as an emotionally abusive relationship.
+That’s a problem, but it’s not the same issue as an emotionally abusive relationship.

 Then there’s racial gaslighting, which to me seems like an unnecessary detour from the actual problem of racism.
 If a police force is denying accusations that they’re racist, or that systemic racism exists, which is more likely: